motion/orbit/projects/blog/src/pages/update-one/index.md

 #### Bit

-We're calling a "file" in orbit a "Bit".
-Where SaaS products have data behind unique interfaces and APIs, Orbit apps sync to a common fundamental unit: the bit, which can represent Text, HTML, Tasks, Conversations, and more.
+We're calling a file in orbit a "Bit".
+Where your OS has files and apps, and SaaS products have a plethora of unique interfaces and APIs, Orbit has bits and apps.
+A bit can represent Text, HTML, Tasks, Conversations, Documents, and more.

 #### Language